ROCHE BREAST CANCER AWARENESS CAMPAIGN

 Cultural Intelligence Application

-Transformed global brand guidelines through local market insights, positioning Japanese precision and care as trust-building assets rather than clinical distance.
+Adapted global guidelines with local insights, turning Japanese precision and care into trust-building assets rather than clinical distance.

 “When people look at a cancer patient… their expression says it all.
 And that is very detrimental to the patient.”